qhughes22/super-stable-matching-thesis/README.md

 This is the code I used for the honors project I submitted to Amherst College on 4/18/22.

-If you want to use these functions to run stable matching algorithms, I suggest you look to this repo instead.
+If you want to use these functions to run stable matching algorithms, I suggest you look to this repo instead: https://github.com/qhughes22.
 It contains the scripts that might be useful without files specific to my project.

 # Files
 1. SuperStableMatchingInstance.py: This class includes the stable matching algorithms implemented for this paper.
 It includes functions to find the super-stable matching poset for any SMTI instance and to find all super-stable matchings.